ViktorAryd/katacoda-scenarios/firecracker/step3.md

    }"`{{Execute}}

-You should recieve a 204 success response, indicating everything went as expected.
+You should receive a 204 success response, indicating everything went as expected.
 A similar HTTP request is then required containing the path to the root file system:

 `path=$(pwd)"/hello-rootfs.ext4"
 curl --unix-socket ./firecracker.socket -i \